adsteen/selene_stats/selene_stats.md

 ## Poisson summary

-We probably don’t want to apply a poisson model to data that don’t qualitatively look poisson-distributed, much as I like the idea o fusing those kinds of distributions.
+We probably don’t want to apply a poisson model to data that don’t qualitatively look poisson-distributed, much as I like the idea of using those kinds of distributions.

 # Monte Carlo simulations